 - Install one of GCP’s official command-line tools for interfacing with GCS:

 - Save the following CORS rules locally as a JSON file, and copy the full local file path of this CORS rules file.

 - For each bucket, run the appropriate command for updating CORS for a bucket based on the command-line tool you are using, replacing the following components:

 - BUCKET_NAME: The unique Bucket Name of the bucket to configure.

 - CORS_CONFIG_FILE: The full local file path of the JSON CORS rules.

 gcloud storage buckets update gs://BUCKET_NAME --cors-file=CORS_CONFIG_FILE

 gsutil cors set CORS_CONFIG_FILE gs://BUCKET_NAME

 Providing the access credentials to Camio

-When you press Save, Camio begins storing and serving your video, images, and metadata in your own bucket(s) and using your own BigQuery dataset for all reporting.
+When the Save button is pressed, Camio begins immediately storing and serving your video, images, and metadata to and from your own bucket(s).